 C1 Verbal warning.
 3 C1's constitutes a Lunchtime Detention C2 Final verbal warning.
-Lunchtime Detention СЗ Removal After school from detention lesson, n referi ral to HOD/SLT.
-C4 Isolation Parent meet for ting the rest of the day.
-C5 External suspension following an investigation Parent meeting with pupil for reintegration with SLT and Head
+Lunchtime Detention C3 Removal After school from detentio lesson, n refer ral to HOD/SLT.
+C4 Isolation Parent mee for ting the rest of the e day.
+C5 External Parent mee suspens ting with ollowing integratio an on with vestigation d Head

 - 1.30.1 We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, staff will follow our Safeguarding Policy and refer the conduct to the DSL for advice and support before determining any sanction.
 We should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
 At this point, we will consider whether a referral to Early Help or other agency is needed to support the child/family. - 1.30.2 Parents will be involved at the earliest stage when problems arise, are persisting or recurring. - 1.30.3 It should be noted that, in most cases, the school's sanctions are used in a hierarchical manner.
-Where cases of serious misbehaviour are evident, the Headteacher reserves the right to use any sanction, including suspension, expulsion and removal in other circumstances, without first using lower-order strategies. - 5.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of relevant factors which may include the pupil's age see Appendix 1. any special educational needs or disability they may have, and any religious requirements affecting them. - 1.30.4 In response to major breaches of discipline such as physical aggression, deliberate damage to property, stealing, leaving school premises without permission, severe and persistent bullying, online or digital bullying, verbal abuse, and persistent disruptive behaviour in class the following will be followed: - verbal warning by the Headteacher or Deputy Head.
+Where cases of serious misbehaviour are evident, the Headteacher reserves the right to use any sanction, including suspension, expulsion and removal in other circumstances, without first using lower-order strategies.

+5.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of relevant factors which may include the pupil's age - see Appendix 1. any special educational needs or disability they may have, and any religious requirements affecting them.

+- 1.30.4 In response to major breaches of discipline such as physical aggression, deliberate damage to property, stealing, leaving school premises without permission, severe and persistent bullying, online or digital bullying, verbal abuse, and persistent disruptive behaviour in class the following will be followed: - verbal warning by the Headteacher or Deputy Head.
 For most pupils this will be sufficient, and the problem will be rectified; - withdrawal from lessons for the rest of the day; - detention; - contacting parents immediately; - meeting with parents and a plan agreed for monitoring the behaviour whereby parents also take responsibility for helping their child to improve; - Suspension (fixed term exclusion); and - Expulsion (permanent exclusion).